cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

                             Vinyl.:& Vinyl.RNil
 ```

-The underscore represent the list of command names.
+The underscores represent the list of command names.
 You can either
-write them here manually or use `PartialTypeSignatures`to let GHC
+write them here manually or use `PartialTypeSignatures` to let GHC
 infer them for you if you are lazy like me.
-Once we have this type we can use `Vinyl.recordToList` to get our
+Once we have this type, we can use `Vinyl.recordToList` to get our
 original value level representation:

 ```haskell